 To work the next decrease row, turn and rotate the fabric as usual, then repeat Steps 1-4.
 In our example, you’ll need to slip stitch up the side of Square 8, then work Square 9.
 This completes our practice piece.

-To work any of these squares in a different colour, the process is the same as before, except at the start of a decrease row.
+To work any of these squares in a different colour, the process is the same as before, with the one exception being at the start of a decrease row.
 Here, you can simply fasten off the old yarn and join the new yarn in the bottom-right corner of the next square you want to work, so you don’t need to slip stitch up the side of the previous square as described in the previous steps.

 How to make rectangles with Corner to Corner crochet

-By now, the stitch diagram on the first page of our guide should make more sense.
-To create our square piece, we worked increases at both ends of the rows (Squares 2-6) and then decreases at both ends of the rows (Squares 7-9).
+By now, the stitch diagram at the start of our guide should make more sense.
+To create our square C2C crochet piece, we worked increases at both ends of the rows (Squares 2-6) and then decreases at both ends of the rows (Squares 7-9).
 This even shaping creates a square, but you can make other fabric shapes by varying your increases and decreases.

-For example, to make a rectangle, work increases at both ends of each row until the fabric is the desired size in height or width.
-Then continue to make increases at one end of the row and decreases at the other end of the row, as shown in the diagrams here.
-You can continue in this way until the rectangle is as long as you like.
+For example, to make a C2C crochet pattern a rectangle, work increases at both ends of each row until the fabric is the desired size in height or width.
+Then continue to make increases at one end of the row and decreases at the other end of the row, as shown in the diagrams below.
+You can continue in this way until the C2C crochet rectangle is as long as you like.
 Colour changes work the same way for squares as for rectangles too.